mounirmesselmeni/html-fileapi/README.md

 - `FileReader.readAsDataURL(Blob|File)` - The result property will contain the file/blob's data encoded as a data URL.
 - `FileReader.readAsArrayBuffer(Blob|File)` - The result property will contain the file/blob's data as an ArrayBuffer object.

 For our example, we want to read a CSV file, so we can read it as text.
-And perfom data processing after in `processData(csv)` function.
+And perform data processing after in `processData(csv)` function.

 You can read this [post][3] for more details.